 Approximately 8% of individuals with untreated syphilis will develop Neurosyphilis, a stage that includes physical and psychiatric symptoms.
 Neurosyphilis frequently affects more men than women and Caucasians more frequently than African Americans.
 This condition may appear at any given point ranging between five through thirty-five years after primary syphilis onset (Frey, 2006).

 If not treated immediately, an infected baby may be born without symptoms but could develop them within a few weeks.
-These signs and symptoms can be very serious.
+These signs and symptoms can be severe.
 Untreated babies may become developmentally delayed, have seizures, or die.